-We are entering an era of huge transformation which can be designated as the Digital Industrial Revolution.
+We are entering an era of huge transformation.

 The details of each conducted forum will be reported periodically.